TOKAMACHI Kasuri (Ikat)

-It seems likely that Echigo Chijimi's ikat techniques became established during the first half of the 18th century.
-However, it was not until the latter part of the 19th century that they were used for weaving a silk cloth, after a warp ikat had been successfully perfected.
+It’s presumed that Echigo Chijimi's ikat techniques were established in the first half of the 18th century.
+However, it was not until the latter part of the 19th century that they were used for weaving silk fabric, after a warp ikat had been successfully perfected.

-Remarkable advances in ikat techniques were made at the beginning of the Meiji period (1868-1912) and tsuki-kasuri was also perfected about this time.
-Oiled paper, ramie yarn or bamboo grass were used to tie the threads in the early days but in the Taisho period (1912-1926), cotton thread or flat rubber came into use.
+Remarkable advances in ikat techniques were made at the beginning of the Meiji era (1868-1912) and tsuki-kasuri was also perfected about this time.
+Oiled paper, ramie yarn or bamboo grass were used to tie the threads in the early days, but in the Taisho era (1912-1926), cotton thread or flat rubber came into use.

 Tokamachi Kasuri has both a traditional beauty and a contemporary sensibility.
 Many people love this fabric because of its luster and wonderful texture.
-It is widely used for smart everyday kimono worn at home or on special occasions.
+It is widely used for fashionable everyday kimonos worn at home or on special occasions.

-Tokamachi gasuri is a folk-style woven product that combines traditional beauty with modern tastes.
-There are many people who love Tokamachi gasuri’s ability to bring out the unique gloss and texture of silk, and wear the fabric as part of their everyday life.
-Whether it is a piece that can be casually worn while going out, or just something fashionable for home, Tokamachi gasuri fabrics provide something for every occasion.
+Tokamachi Kasuri is a folk-style woven product that combines traditional beauty with modern sensibilities.
+Many people love wear Tokamachi Kasuri fabric in their daily lives and appreciate its ability to bring out the unique gloss and texture of silk.
+Whether a piece that can be casually worn while going out, or a fashionable item for use at home, Tokamachi Kasuri fabric provides a special look for every occasion.

 How to make